 Constraint blocks and covergroups shall not be declared in interface classes.

 A randomize method call shall be legal with interface class handles.
 While inline constraints shall also be legal, interface classes cannot contain any data meaning that inline constraints will only be able to express conditions related to state variables and are therefore of very limited utility.
-Use of rand_mode and constraint_mode is not be legal as a consequence of the name resolution rules and the fact that interface classes are not permitted to contain data members.
+Use of rand_mode and constraint_mode shall not be legal as a consequence of the name resolution rules and the fact that interface classes are not permitted to contain data members.

+Interface classes contain two built-in empty virtual methods pre_randomize() and post_randomize() that are automatically called before and after randomization.
+These methods can be overridden.
+As a special case, pre_randomize() and post_randomize() shall not cause method name conflicts.

 Change sub-clause 1.8 as follows: